 The Directive further provides that identities of voluntary reporters shall be kept confidential by the DGCA.

 The year in review

 Turkey was not spared the huge impact of the covid-19 pandemic on civil aviation.
-A large number of pilots and cabin crew have been sent on leave without pay.
+A large number of pilots and cabin crew were sent on leave without pay.
 The government has alleviated their loss marginally by introducing a ban on termination of contracts, and paying a certain portion of the base pay to crews and other employees who would otherwise have been terminated.
-The ban started in April 2020, and has been extended several times.
-The growth in cargo volume has somewhat relieved crews, but the outlook remains rather grim.
-It will most likely not be possible to attain pre-pandemic levels of staffing, and many pilots and cabin crew will either have to retire or find other employment.
+The ban started in April 2020 and remained in effect until July 2021.
+Since July 2021, the effects of the pandemic have gradually decreased and, as at March 2022, all covid-19 restrictions have now been lifted.
+Tourism and passenger traffic has been picking up steadily and furloughed crew are now back in high demand.

 The DGCA's efforts to streamline regulatory instruments particularly in view of the increasing volume of general aviation operations (aerial work, balloon operations, commercial seaport and seaplane operations) have been remarkably intense especially within the past year, which has been a welcome relief for general aviation operators.
 Still, capacity-wise there is a long way to go as general aviation operators are increasingly being squeezed out of major airports because of the sheer volume of air carrier traffic.

 An important development all sector participants are anxious to see is the passing of an employment law addressing the unique characteristics of the professions that fly for a living.
 There is a draft bill before the Parliament, but it is not known at this time when it may pass the committees and reach the general assembly.
 This would certainly be a welcome development both for aviation professionals and for their employers.